 Amidst the COVID-19 pandemic, people & businesses alike are trying to analyse the spread of the disease in their country and see how they fare in comparison to the rest of the world.
-While at Sigmoid, we are constantly working on data-driven approaches to support enterprises with COVID Analytics, I wish to share the impact of a study that I undertook on a personal front.
+While at Sigmoid, we are constantly working on applying data science and analytics to support enterprises with COVID Analytics.
+I wish to share the impact of a study that I undertook on a personal front.

 In the first part of this blog series, we discuss our exploratory data analysis on how countries are tackling this unprecedented global scenario.